stofolus/pnr-scanner/README.md

 ## Todo

-* `--fix` - an option that helps the user to fix any real SSNs with test data
+* `--fix` - an option that helps the user to fix any real Swedish personal identity numbers with test data